Some facts about neonicotinoids

 The renewal regulation has been published in the Official European Journal and Acetamiprid has been renewed until 28 February 2033.

 A fifth neonicotinoid, thiacloprid is a candidate for substitution, based on its endocrine disrupting properties.
 Candidates for substitution are pesticides for which national authorities need to carry out an assessment to establish whether more favorable alternatives to using the plant protection product exist, including non-chemical methods.
 The current approval expires on 4 April 2018.
 A procedure to renew the approval of thiacloprid (under Regulation (EU) No 844/2012) is ongoing.
-The public consultation on the Renewal Assessment Report (RAR) is expected to be launched by the EFSA on 15 December 2017.
+The current approval expires on 30 April 2019.

-Discussions with Member States on the proposals to further restrict the uses for clothianidin, imidacloprid and thiamethoxam are currently ongoing.
+Regulations to further restrict the uses for clothianidin, imidacloprid and thiamethoxam

 13 December 2017: a vote was envisaged but was finally postponed for several reasons, including diverging views between Member States and the request from many of them to await the EFSA reports on the evaluation of the data collected in an open call for the review of the 2013 measures (see above) which were expected by mid February 2018.
 During a commenting round 11 Member States indicated their support, 11 Member States did not have a position and 6 Member States expressed comments against the current drafts.